5 min read By Mike VanVickle

 Energy Trust BPS incentives can take several forms:

-Direct Rebates on Audit Costs Energy Trust may provide direct rebates covering a portion of your ASHRAE Level 2 audit cost.
-For many buildings, this rebate covers 50% or more of the audit expense.
+Direct Rebates on Audit Costs Energy Trust may provide direct rebates covering 50% or more of your ASHRAE Level 2 audit cost.
+For a $15,000 audit, this could mean a $7,500 rebate, reducing your net cost to $7,500.

 Implementation Rebates For energy improvements recommended in your audit, Energy Trust offers rebates based on energy savings.
 Typical rebate levels are: